What is CBC? Cannabichromene – Action, Receptors, Uses 2026

 The role of TRPV3 and TRPV4 channels

-TRPV3 and TRPV4 channels are less well-known but play key roles in the skin and mucous membranes.
-TRPV3 responds to mild heat (33-39°C) and odorants, such as thymol from thyme.
-TRPV4 regulates cell volume and the response to mechanical stretch.
+TRPV3 and TRPV4 channels are less known but play a key role in the skin and mucous membranes.
+TRPV3 responds to mild heat (33-39°C) and odorants like thymol from thyme.
+TRPV4 is responsible for regulating cell volume and responding to mechanical stretching.
 CBC activates both, but with a preference for TRPV3.

-Activation of TRPV3 by CBC has significant therapeutic implications.
-In studies using skin models, CBC modulated epidermal inflammation and potentially supported skin barrier regeneration.
-TRPV4, in turn, is associated with the regulation of interstitial pressure, opening up potential applications for CBC in urological conditions.
+Activation of TRPV3 by CBC has specific therapeutic consequences.
+In studies on skin models, CBC modulated the inflammatory state of the epidermis and potentially supported the regeneration of the skin barrier.
+Meanwhile, TRPV4 is associated with the control of interstitial pressure, which opens potential applications for CBC in urological conditions.

-Citation capsule: CBC activates TRPA1 and TRPV1-4 channels and only weakly binds to CB1 and CB2 receptors.
-In a 2012 British Journal of Pharmacology study, cannabichromene showed stronger affinity for TRPA1 than capsaicin, the classic TRPV1 ligand (British Journal of Pharmacology, 2012).
+CBC activates TRPA1 and TRPV1-4 channels, and only weakly binds to CB1 and CB2 receptors.
+In a 2012 study published in the British Journal of Pharmacology, cannabichromene showed stronger affinity for TRPA1 than capsaicin, the classic TRPV1 ligand (British Journal of Pharmacology, 2012).

-What analgesic and anti-inflammatory effects does CBC have?
+What pain-relieving and anti-inflammatory effects does CBC have?

-The analgesic effects of CBC have been confirmed in several preclinical studies.
-A review published in the British Journal of Pharmacology in 2010 showed that CBC reduced hyperalgesia (pain sensitivity) by 30-501 TP3T in a mouse model, depending on the dose.
-The effect was comparable to indomethacin, a popular NSAID, but without the typical gastrointestinal side effects (British Journal of Pharmacology, 2010).
+The pain-relieving effect of CBC has been confirmed by several preclinical studies.
+A review published in the British Journal of Pharmacology in 2010 showed that CBC in a mouse model reduced hyperalgesia (pain sensitivity) by 30-50% depending on the dose.
+The effect was comparable to indomethacin, a popular NSAID, but without the typical side effects on the stomach (British Journal of Pharmacology, 2010).

-The mechanism of its analgesic action is based on two processes.
+The mechanism of the pain-relieving action is based on two processes.
 First, desensitization of TRPA1 and TRPV1 reduces the transmission of pain signals to the central nervous system.
-Second, inhibiting anandamide uptake increases its concentration in synapses, which enhances the body's natural pain-relieving system (so-called endocannabinoid tone).
+Second, inhibition of anandamide reuptake raises its concentration in synapses, enhancing the body's natural pain relief system (the so-called endocannabinoid tone).

 In the context of inflammation, CBC inhibits the production of pro-inflammatory cytokines like TNF-alpha and IL-6.
-A 2019 review published in the Journal of Clinical Investigation showed that CBC reduced inflammatory markers in human sebocytes (sebaceous cells) by 20-45%.
-Only CBD showed a comparable effect (Journal of Clinical Investigation, 2019).
+A review from 2019, published in the Journal of Clinical Investigation, showed that CBC reduces inflammatory markers in human sebocytes (sebaceous cells) by 20-45%.
+A comparable effect was shown only by CBD (Journal of Clinical Investigation, 2019).

 Neuropathic pain and muscle pain

-A 2011 study in rat models showed that CBC combined with THC produced a significantly stronger analgesic effect than either cannabinoid alone.
-This synergy, described as the entourage effect, is particularly pronounced in neuropathic pain (pain of nerve origin, e.g., sciatica, neuralgia).
+A 2011 study on rat models showed that CBC in combination with THC produced a significantly stronger pain-relieving effect than either cannabinoid alone.
+This synergy, described as the entourage effect, is particularly evident in neuropathic pain (nerve-origin pain, e.g., sciatica, neuralgia).
 The CBC+THC combination lowered the pain threshold by 60%.

-There are currently no human clinical trials of CBC for delayed onset muscle soreness (DOMS).
-However, the anti-inflammatory mechanism via TRPV and cytokine inhibition suggests potential.
-Surveys of users of full-spectrum oils containing CBC indicate subjective improvement in post-exercise recovery in 35-40% individuals.
+In muscle pain after exercise (DOMS, delayed onset muscle soreness), there are no clinical studies on CBC in humans yet.
+However, the anti-inflammatory mechanism through TRPV and cytokine inhibition suggests potential.
+Surveys among users of full-spectrum oils containing CBC indicate a subjective improvement in recovery after training in 35-40% of individuals.

 Comparison of CBC with NSAIDs

-Nonsteroidal anti-inflammatory drugs (NSAIDs) (ibuprofen, naproxen, diclofenac) act by inhibiting the COX-1 and COX-2 enzymes.
-Chronic use can cause side effects such as gastric mucosal damage, kidney dysfunction, and cardiovascular risk.
-CBC acts through different pathways (TRPA1/TRPV, endocannabinoids), so its safety profile is theoretically more favorable.
+Non-steroidal anti-inflammatory drugs (ibuprofen, naproxen, diclofenac) work by inhibiting COX-1 and COX-2 enzymes.
+Chronic use leads to side effects such as damage to the gastric mucosa, kidney disorders, and cardiovascular risks.
+CBC acts through different pathways (TRPA1/TRPV, endocannabinoids), so theoretically its safety profile is more favorable.

 Does CBC support neurogenesis in the brain?

-The most notable recent discovery regarding CBC is its effect on neurogenesis.
-A 2013 study published in Neurochemistry International showed that CBC promotes the survival and development of neural progenitor cells (NSPCs) in the dentate gyrus of the hippocampus.
-The effect is an increase in the number of new neurons by approximately 22% compared to the control group (Neurochemistry International, 2013).
+The most notable discovery in recent years regarding CBC is its impact on neurogenesis.
+A 2013 study published in Neurochemistry International showed that CBC promotes the survival and development of neural progenitor cells (NSPC) in the dentate gyrus of the hippocampus.
+The effect is an increase in the number of new neurons by about 22% compared to the control group (Neurochemistry International, 2013).

-The dentate gyrus is one of two sites in the adult brain where neurogenesis occurs.
-This is where new neurons associated with memory, learning, and emotional regulation are formed.
-Reduced neurogenesis in the dentate gyrus is associated with depression, anxiety disorders, and dementia.
-Substances that support this process are being intensively studied as potential antidepressants.
+The dentate gyrus is one of two places in the adult brain where neurogenesis occurs.
+It is where new neurons related to memory, learning, and emotional regulation are formed.
+Reduced neurogenesis in the DG is associated with depression, anxiety disorders, and dementia.
+Substances supporting this process are being intensively studied as potential antidepressants.

-The mechanism by which CBC promotes neurogenesis is not fully understood.
-Hypotheses point to the activation of TRPV1 in progenitor cells, modulation of anandamide levels, and influence on the growth factor BDNF (brain-derived neurotrophic factor).
-BDNF is often decreased in patients with depression, and its increase in response to CBC suggests antidepressant potential.
+The mechanism by which CBC supports neurogenesis is not fully understood.
+Hypotheses suggest activation of TRPV1 in progenitor cells, modulation of anandamide levels, and influence on BDNF (brain-derived neurotrophic factor).
+BDNF is often reduced in patients with depression, and the increase in its concentration in response to CBC suggests antidepressant potential.

 Unique observation: Of all the cannabinoids tested, only CBC and CBD demonstrate a clear effect on neurogenesis in the adult brain.
 THC, in higher doses, on the contrary, inhibits this process.
 This means that the neuroprotective profile of cannabis preparations depends on the proportion of cannabinoids, not just their presence.
 CBC+CBD oils may be more supportive for the brain than pure isolates.